willsenyogi/Trustly/README.md

 # Trustly

 Trustly is a banking web application designed to manage and track financial activities.
-This project includes features such as balance tracking, savings deposit, virtual debit cards, transaction tracking and history, and balance transfers between Trustly accounts. **Note**: This application is a portfolio project and does not include a responsive layout (responsive CSS).
+This project includes features such as balance tracking, savings deposit, virtual debit cards, transaction tracking and history, and balance transfers between Trustly accounts.

+> [!NOTE]
+> This application is a portfolio project and does not include a responsive layout (responsive CSS).

 ## Features